Y-Ysss/vscode-cisco-config-highlight/README.md

 </h1>
 <p align="center">Cisco device configuration Syntax Highlighting for Visual Studio Code.</p>

-This project is in the development stages
+This project is in the development stages.

+There's a possibility that definitions will change in the future.

 ## Screenshot
 <img src="https://raw.githubusercontent.com/Y-Ysss/vscode-cisco-config-highlight/main/Screenshot.png" alt="screenshot">